aws-samples/aws-security-odyssey/SID402Workshop/2_ImplementSecWithIoT/README.md

     **Info/Debug**: The info tab will provide more details on the selected node.
 The debug tab will show in real time all activity for the debug nodes.

     Click on the **device1** tab.
 This will display the two flows to be tested.
-The first flow, **Publish time locally**, generate a binary timestamp (the Generate Timestamp node), then have that converted to a friendly date and time (the timestampToString node), and then finally print the time to the debug window (the Print Time node).
+The first flow, **Publish time locally**, generate a binary timestamp (the Generate Timestamp node), then have that converted to a friendly date and time (the timestampToString node), and then finally print the time to the debug window (the Print time locally node).
 The second flow will do something similar, except you will see there is an additional output to be configured to send the message to the AWS IoT service.

     **First flow - Publish time locally**